 - At the end of the feed, baby seems satisfied.

-- Baby is peeing and pooping – 6 – 10 wet diapers, and 3 or more poopy diapers a day
+- Baby is peeing and pooping – 6 – 10 wet diapers, and 3 or more poopy diapers a day (for a baby between 6 days and 2 months old)

 - Baby is gaining weight